DoingDog/XXKiller/README.md

 ```
 https://x.awsl.app/f.txt
 ```
-This repository hasn't been maintained for a long time.
-I will update it soon.
+~This repository hasn't been maintained for a long time.
+I will update it soon.~<br>
+All lists deprecated.
+Go to [adrules](https://github.com/Cats-Team/AdRules)<br>
+Requests on the x.awsl.app domain will be redirected to https://adrules.top/adblock_plus.txt